FBAR Penalties in 2023: Everything Expats Need to Know

 The penalty for a willful FBAR violation is $100,000 or 50% of the balance of the account at the time it occurred.
 A possible prison sentence may also apply.

-2023 SCOTUS ruling on FBAR penalties
+2023 SCOTUS ruling on FBAR penalties, and what it means for late-filers

-For many years, FBAR penalties were accrued per unreported account, not per tax year.
-This meant that someone with three foreign financial accounts who missed filing FBARs at the non-willful assessment for three years would be fined $10,000 per account per year, for a total of $90,000.
+This meant that someone with three foreign financial accounts who missed filing FBARs at the non-willful assessment for three years would be fined $10,000 per account per year, for a staggering total of $90,000.

-In recent years, however, the assessment of the penalty per account was challenged in courts.
-Ultimately, a particular case, Bittner v.
-United States, went all the way to the Supreme Court.
 The case asked the judges to conclusively determine whether non-willful penalties should be applied per account or per report.
 In late February of 2023, they upheld an earlier ruling by the Ninth Circuit Court that FBAR penalties should be applied per FBAR report (which lists all foreign accounts) rather than per account.

 Under the final interpretation, the same person who non-willfully missed filing FBARs for three different accounts for three years would have their financial penalty reduced from $10,000 per account per year for a total of $90,000 to $10,000 per year, for a total of $30,000.
 While still a significant financial penalty to incur for a non-willful violation, this decision is still a win for taxpayers.